-Tanzania’s leader denies COVID.
-Now countrymen push back.
+Tanzania’s leader denies COVID-19, and countrymen push back.

 From the local Catholic authority warning this week of a new wave of coronavirus infections, to government institutions now requiring staffers to take precautions, populist President John Magufuli is being openly questioned as the African continent fights a strong resurgence in cases and deaths.

 “We are not an island,” the Catholic secretariat of the Tanzania Episcopal Conference said in a widely shared statement this week.
 It urged followers, which include the president, to pray but also to adopt measures long practiced in the rest of the world, including avoiding public gatherings and close personal contact.
+The church’s newspaper on Friday stressed in a large front-page headline: “There is corona.”

 Tanzania has tried to be an island since April, when the East African country of 60 million people stopped updating its number of virus infections at 509 cases.
 Some health officials who questioned Magufuli’s stance that COVID-19 had been defeated were fired.
 The government promoted international tourism, eager to avoid the economic pain of neighbors who imposed lockdowns and curfews.